wwood/finishm/README.md

 FinishM attempts two things:

 1. Improve draft genomes by considering the computational problem to be about finishing, not assembly in the traditional sense.
-2. If the genome cannot be finished with the current sequence data, FinishM can design and interpret a novel multiplex PCR finishing + next-gen sequencing experiment that vastly reduces the number of PCR reactions required to finish a genome, and automates interpretation of the results.
+2. If the genome cannot be finished with the current sequence data, FinishM can design and interpret a novel multiplex PCR finishing + next-gen sequencing experiment that requires many fewer PCR reactions than traditional assembly techniques, and automates interpretation of the results.

-## Information on the table
+## A finishing approach to assembly
 Metagenome and isolate assemblers generate contigs from reads, but still leave valuable information on the table.
 FinishM exploits this information to improve/finish a draft genome without any further laboratory-based work.

-In isolate genome sequencing, most/all contigs will constitute the vast majority of the genome being sequenced, but this information is ignored.
+In even a moderately successful assembly, resultant contigs constitute the vast majority of the genome being sequenced, but this fact is ignored by assemblers.
 Unlike a traditional assembler FinishM does not attempt to directly extend contigs, but instead focuses on connecting already assembled contigs.

 FinishM has several modes:
 * Determine which contig ends are connected in the assembly graph.
 See `finishm wander`.